reswordpress/finance-dashboard/README.md

 ![Admin - receipts](https://raw.githubusercontent.com/houke/finance-dashboard/master/screenshots/admin-3.png)

-*This is built for my girlfriend's company.
+*This is built for my girlfriend's company and used the sprInvoice WordPress plugin as a starting point.
 Feel free to give it a try, but use at your own risk*